-- 6.1.1.6.5.1 The lab criterion for acceptable calibration curve R^2 is > 0.975. - 6.1.1.6.5.2 Outliers are highlighted in the Batch Table with the color codes blue and red, for below or above acceptable limits (respectively).
-In the following example, the Qualifier Ion ratio is higher than the acceptable limit for the lowest calibrator for alpha-hydroxyalprazolam.

-- 6.1.1.6.5.3 The default criterion for Accuracy is that each calibrator result should agree with the target value +20%. - 6.1.1.6.5.4 The default criteria for a positive result are: - Retention time within $\pm 5\%$ of the average of he calibrators. - Qualifier ion ratios within +20% of the average of the calibrators.
+- 6.1.1.6.5.1 The lab criterion for acceptable calibration curve R2 is ≥0.975.
+A minimum of four calibration points are required for a valid curve.
+If the confirmation decision point (50 ng/mL) is removed from the curve, the new administrative cutoff will be the lowest calibrator that meets quality assurance requirements (excluding the 25 ng/mL data point).
+If the 25 ng/mL calibration point for a compound is removed from the curve, no results of "inconclusive" may be reported for that compound in that batch. - 6.1.1.6.5.2 Outliers are highlighted in the Batch Table with the color codes blue and red, for below or above acceptable limits (respectively). - 6.1.1.6.5.3 The default criterion for Accuracy is that each calibrator result should agree with the target value ±20%. - 6.1.1.6.5.4 The default criteria for a positive result are: - 6.1.1.6.5.4.1 Retention time within $\pm 5\%$ of the average of the calibrators. - Qualifier ion ratios within +20% of the average of the calibrators.

-The sample must have a concentration greater than the 50 ng/mL calibrator; samples that meet all other criteria for identification but fall between the 25 ng/mL calibrator and 50 ng/mL calibrator can be reported out as inconclusive.
-(See section 6.1.1.9.3 for the nitrazepam exception).
+The sample must have a concentration greater than the 50 ng/mL calibrator; samples that meet all other criteria for identification but fall between the 25 ng/mL calibrator and 50 ng/mL calibrator can be reported as inconclusive.
+(See section 6.1.1.9.3 for the exceptions regarding nitrazepam reporting).
 Samples with concentrations exceeding the highest calibrator may be reported without dilution/re-extraction provided that retention time and ion ratio requirements are met.

-Property of Idan Contribution Manual integration should not be needed frequently.
+6.1.1.6.5.5 Manual integration should not be needed frequently.
 When it is needed, it is enabled with the Start/End Manual Integration Tool in the Compound Information section of the Batch Table.

-6.1.1.6.5.6 Manual integration is accomplished by left-clicking and dragging on the black boxes at peak start and end.
-Spurious peaks can be deleted by selecting the Start/End Manual Integration tool, right clicking in Compound Information, and selecting Zero Peak.

-- Review the results for each analyte in the Batch.
+- 6.1.1.6.5.6 Manual integration is accomplished by left-clicking and dragging on the black boxes at peak start and end.
+Spurious peaks can be deleted by selecting the Start/End Manual Integration tool, right clicking in Compound Information, and selecting Zero Peak. - 6.1.1.6.5.7 Review the results for each analyte in the Batch.
 Check for outliers, R2 values, and check QC values. - 6.1.1.6.5.7 When Batch review is complete, Save the Batch a second time.